-The Back Cove Trail is a 3.5 mile loop ideal for walking, running, biking and dog walking. providing beautiful views of the Cove, harbor, and downtown.
+The Back Cove Trail is a 3.5 mile loop ideal for walking, running, biking and dog walking that provides beautiful views of the Cove, harbor, and downtown.
 Near Turkey Bridge the trail connects to both the Eastern Promenade and the Bayside Trail allowing for a continued trail experience.
-The paths are stone dust and paved surfaces that are mostly flat, with only a slight rise along the stretch of the Back Cove Trail that parallels I-295.
+The paths are 5+ feet wide and compacted stone dust and paved surfaces that are mostly flat.
+There is a hill up to up to and down from the stretch of the Back Cove Trail that parallels I-295.

 There are several benches and three seasonal water fountains (for people and pets) along the trail, and there are distance markers along its route in both miles and kilometers.
 Portable toilets are available in the parking areas at Preble Street Extension and Payson Park.